 Global Justice Ecology Project strategically uses visual art, as well as mainstream and alternative media, to explore and expose the root causes of social, ecological and economic injustice, and to empower those working for change.
 We accomplish this through various strategies that showcase community struggles against injustice, and that amplify the voices and messages of front line communities working to oppose the companies and other entities causing health, social, ecological, and/or economic damage to their communities.

-GJEP Co-founder Orin Langelle is a professional photographer with an archive of photos spanning four decades that document movements for social and ecological justice.
+GJEP Co-founder Orin Langelle is a professional photographer with an archive of photos spanning five decades and five continents that document movements for social and ecological justice.
 He Directs Langelle Photography, a GJEP project which uses the power of documentary photography to expose social and ecological injustice and document the struggles for societal transformation toward justice, equity, and ecological balance.
 The project’s goal is to inspire and mobilize those who view the photos to participate in changing the world, while at the same time empowering those striving for justice by connecting them to a concerned audience.

 GJEP produces weekly Earth Minutes and EarthWatch interview segments for Margaret Prescod’s syndicated Sojourner Truth show on KPFK Pacifica Radio.
 We set up live interviews with front-line impacted activists and organizations on drivetime morning Los Angeles and Washington, DC radio, thereby lifting up their voices and stories, promoting their campaigns and breaking news items to hundreds of thousands of listeners.